psychology Pre-Flight Anxiety Guide

 "Something is wrong."

 This is why you can cite the safety record and still white-knuckle the armrest.
-You're not being irrational — you have two systems that speak different languages.
-Statistics talk to the prefrontal cortex.
-Your amygdala doesn't listen to statistics.
+You're not being irrational — your amygdala doesn't listen to statistics.
+More information won't solve this.
+Tools that work on your nervous system will.

 "My fear is not crashing.
 It's just the lack of control and no escape."